Nullvora/mabor/README.md

 - [Custom Renderer](./examples/custom-renderer) : Implements a custom renderer to display the [`Learner`](./building-blocks/learner.md) progress.
 - [Image Classification Web](./examples/image-classification-web) : Image classification web browser
-  demo using Burn, WGPU and WebAssembly.
+  demo using Mabor, WGPU and WebAssembly.
 - [MNIST Inference on Web](./examples/mnist-inference-web) : An interactive MNIST inference demo in the browser.
 The demo is available [online](https://burn.dev/demo/).
 - [MNIST Training](./examples/mnist) : Demonstrates how to train a custom `Module` (MLP) with the